Newlonine/Maze-Solving/README.md

 ## Takeaways
 - A lab session dedicated to this project would be nice.
 This can help us to think about what to do and also help us to start it.
 The subject of this project was far too free although examples have been given.
-- About the group work : *insert something*
+- About the group work, each member worked on a part of the project and we helped each other.
 ***
 ***
 ## Requirements